phage-nz/infosec-bazaar/honeypot/readme.txt

 - Check the error log in /opt/dionaea/var/dionaea/dionaea-errors.log

-- General logs is /opt/dionaea/var/dionaea/dionaea.log and download binaries are in /opt/dionaea/var/dionaea/binaries
+- General logs are /opt/dionaea/var/dionaea/dionaea.log and /var/log/dionaeafr/dionaeafr.log, and download binaries are in /opt/dionaea/var/dionaea/binaries

 Optional:

 - The main operational config is /opt/dionaea/etc/dionaea/dionaea.cfg

+- Insert your public IP addresses (in CIDR format) into the 'RESERVED_IP' array in /opt/DionaeaFR/settings.py

 - To generate a fresh MySQL target database: